Mustafa-Er/Autoencoders_to_Academic_Success/README.md

 Both **XGBoost** and the **Feed Forward Neural Network** achieved high validation accuracy, confirming the strength of the features and preprocessing.
 Insights from EDA, such as academic performance and socio-economic indicators, were strongly aligned with model predictions, showing their importance in predicting student academic outcomes.

----

-Let me know if you'd like to add model training code, a confusion matrix, or performance plots!